hyunjkim/jwplayer-sdk-android-demo/README.md

 # [UNOFFICIAL] JW Player SDK for Android Open Source Demo

-## ONLY JWPlayerView and EventListeners Example
+## ONLY JWPlayerView and Picture-in-Picture Demo

 This application contains an example implementation of the JW Player SDK for Android.
+Many credits to Google Example: https://github.com/googlearchive/android-PictureInPicture

 #### Usage instructions: